cjjossart/mycosnp-bwa-reference/README.md

 ## Overview

-The MycoSNP GeneFlow workflows includes the following set three workflows:
+MycoSNP includes the following set of three GeneFlow workflows:

 1. MycoSNP BWA Reference: Prepares a reference FASTA file for BWA alignment and GATK variant calling by masking repeats in the reference and generating the BWA index.
 2. MycoSNP BWA Pre-Process: Prepares samples (paired-end FASTQ files) for GATK variant calling by aligning the samples to a BWA reference index and ensuring that the BAM files are correctly formatted.